Business Advice from Leaders in the Bath and Beauty Industry

 The best business advice I have received:

-- From my Uncle: “You can’t sell apples with an empty apple cart.”
+- “You can’t sell apples with an empty apple cart.”

-- From my Accountant: “If you want to build a company that will last, learn the difference between cash flow and profit.”
+- “If you want to build a company that will last, learn the difference between cash flow and profit.”

-- From my Mentor: “Repeat customers love consistency.
+- “Repeat customers love consistency.
 Consistency takes planning.”

-- From my Professor: “A successful business is 30% passion, 20% knowledge and 50% luck.
+- “A successful business is 30% passion, 20% knowledge and 50% luck.
 Most people are not lucky more than once so stay focused and don’t become arrogant.”